Century300/pen-tester-tools/README.md

 ### [**John the Ripper**](https://github.com/openwall/john)
 - to guess the system's users' passwords from the hash values (or any common password in any hash value).
 - The "_/etc/shadow_" shows the hash value of the "x" in "_/etc/passwd_".
-You can crack the hash value by:
+You can crack the hash value by
 ```bash
 sudo unshadow /etc/passwd /etc/shadow > unshadowed.txt && john unshadowed.txt && john --show unshadowed.txt
 ```